Autism and Anxiety

 This training video developed with the support of the RCMP, the Vancouver Police Department, and the International Centre for Criminal Law Reform, provides information for police officers on best practices to improve community safety for the autism community.

 Defining Crisis in Families of Individuals With Autism Spectrum Disorder

-Parents of children with autism may experience mental health issues such as depression and anxiety.
+This article summarizes a study that found parents of children with autism may experience mental health issues such as depression and anxiety.
 ‘Crisis’ was described by mothers to occur when they were unable to meet the demands in their lives and lacked sufficient external resources.
 Interventions can address causes of crisis.

 Predictors of Emergency Service Use in Adolescents and Adults With Autism Spectrum Disorder Living With Family

 This article summarizes a study that addressed emergency service use by people with autism, including engagement with police and paramedics, and emergency department visits.
 Proactive care planning and training for staff and families are advised.

 Psychiatric-Related Emergency Department Visits Among Children with an Autism Spectrum Disorder

 This article summarizes a study that was based on a review of US-based emergency room use data.
 It was determined that children with autism were substantially more likely to visit the emergency department for psychiatric reasons, compared to children without ASD.
 Researchers examined the type of presenting psychiatric issue.